missingfaktor/akar/TUTORIAL.md

               _   -> "empty"
 ```

-In the first clause, not only do we split up the list into its head and tail, but also further match that the head is equal to `2`.
+In the first clause, not only do we split up the list into its head and tail, but also further require that the head is equal to `2`.
 In the second clause, we bind the head to a value, but discard the tail.
 This is nested pattern matching.

 Akar has a pattern `!cons` that splits the head and tail of a list.